Six Best Ways to Meet Locals

 Nestled amongst the lush green seas of pristine rice terraces and towering peaks, is the remote town of Sapa, Vietnam.
 This tiny town offers an authentic glimpse into rural life in Southeast Asia visitors will never forget.
 Meet brightly dressed locals as they walk along the winding paths amongst the rice fields or wander through the local markets and observe Vietnamese craftsmen at work.
-Vietnam is famous for its fresh delicate cuisine, and in Sapa, there abundance of locally grown produce to sample.
-Immerse yourself in Vietnamese culture by embarking on the 23-day Natural Wonders of Vietnam & Cambodia tour.
+Vietnam is famous for its fresh delicate cuisine, and in Sapa, there is an abundance of locally grown produce to sample.
+Immerse yourself in Vietnamese culture by embarking on the 23-day Natural Wonders of Vietnam & Cambodia

 Meeting and learning from the locals is one thing — encountering local wildlife is another thing altogether.
 In British Columbia, a Blue River Safari gives you the unique opportunity to look out for Canada's famed residents — grizzly and black bears - in their natural habitat.
 You could spy eagles, ospreys and moose too, all on the 19 Day Passage Through the Rockies and Alaska Cruise.